 Large construction projects run 80% over budget and 20% longer than estimated.
-What are the guilty parties here?
+Who are the guilty parties here?
 You may point to the lack of resources and unqualified staff on site.
 But these aren’t the only culprits.
-When equipment—a tower crane or a grader—breaks down, becomes misplaced, or even gets stolen, it negatively affects the project time, the budget, and the man hours involved.
+When equipment—a tower crane or a grader—breaks down, becomes misplaced, or even gets stolen, it negatively affects the project time, the budget, and the man-hours involved.
 Deploying IoT in construction helps prevent this.

 IoT is a game-changer for construction: it not only cures its most common pain points but also disrupts the industry.
 The technology can enhance on-site safety, increase staff productivity, reduce delays, and even support environmental sustainability.
 Take a look at the most promising areas for deployment.

 The construction industry adopts new technologies as easily as carrying a bag of rocks.
 There are many reasons, including the use of traditional building practices, old dump machines that need retrofitting, and the underinvestment in digitalization.
 You know there are many more instances to add to this list.